fiftydinar/gidro-os/README.md

 ## Plans for the future
 - Integrate all post-setup into image as much as possible
 - Integrate Davinci Resolve container into just & yafti
-- Integrate "Quick Close in Overview" extension in an image as a rpm
 - Integrate "OpenWeather" extension in an image as a rpm (currently use fork, as official is not ready)
+- Migrate "Quick Close in Overview" extension from my copr to official rpm when it gets released
 - Update System76-Power to latest version

 Issues to fix: